 Now that you know that there’s no such thing as a completely invisible mineral SPF, we’ll give you a bit more insight into how you can work with a lab to lessen their chalky white cast.

 Another way to reduce cast is to make the particles smaller and smaller so when they are spread on the skin they are harder to see.
 When they are below 100 nanometers, they are called nano-particles, which have been deemed safe and effective by the FDA.
-We use them sometimes when it helps with the formulation, but we avoid them in anything that will be sprayed or used around reefs.

 One thing to keep in mind is that no matter how small they become, they are still little white particles so — especially if you have a darker skin tone — you may still see some level of cast.
 We’ll be always pushing to see if we can do better, but we feel it’s always good to know what you are getting into at the best detail possible.